citrusui/me/index.md

 # Avery Magnotti

-> Just your average human with a passion for creativity and technology.
+> Just an average human with a passion for creativity and technology.

 ## About